ethanocurtis/MultiNotify/README.md

 3. **Routing & Delivery**
    - Global settings deliver to webhooks, global channels, and the global DM list.
-   - Personal settings deliver to the user’s preferred channel or DM.
+   - Personal settings deliver to the user’s DM only.
    - **Watched-user posts** are only delivered to users who:
      - personally watch that author **or**
      - are covered by the global watch list (admin)
      …and then pass that user’s chosen bypass rules & quiet hours/digest.
   - Items may be routed to specific Discord channels based on:
      - **Global keyword routes**
-     - **Personal keyword routes**
      - **Global Reddit flair routes**
    - If no route matches, items follow the default delivery path.
    - Delivery targets may include Discord channels, threads, DMs, or webhooks.